 Human civilisations have evolved in close relationship with the ecosystems on which they depend.
 This does not mean that our strategies are always wise.
 In particular we typically need to adapt them as the number and scale of the human society grows.
 People still seem to use mental models from brick making when they discuss renewable resources: More input → more output.
 Bigger boats with longer nets →more fish caught.
 This may work at a minimal scale but at some point we need to model not only human behaviour but also ecosystem behaviour.
 This is a wonderful subject for the richness of both mathematical modelling of dynamic behaviour but also ecological diversity and complexity.
 But hard.
 Here are some of my humble efforts – the paper I recommend first is probably the one on The importance of subpopulations for Management of cod stocks from 2007.

-- E Kateregga and T Sterner, (2012) “Production Functions for Nile Perch and Tilapia Fisheries: A case study of Uganda’s Section of Lake Victoria”, Crown Journal of Agriculture, Vol 1, issue 1, pp 01-12, Jan.
+- E Kateregga and T Sterner, (2012) “Production Functions for Nile Perch and Tilapia Fisheries: A case study of Uganda’s Section of Lake Victoria”, Crown Journal of Agriculture, Vol 1, no.1, pp 01-12, Jan.

 - Sterner, T. and H. Svedäng (2005) ‘A Net Loss: Policy instruments for commercial fishing with focus on cod in Sweden’, Ambio, Vol. 34, No. 2, pp 84-90.